 145. PRODUCTION OF COMMUNITY DRAMA AND PAGEANTRY.
 Elective, second semester.
 Class work, three hours.
 Three semester credits.
 Miss Burr.

-Students are given training in the organization and financing of community drama and pageants, the finding of characters for definite parts, the proper valation of opiedos musical accompanyments acctuation group distring relation of episodes, musical accompaniments, costuming, grouping, lighting and setting.
+Students are given training in the organization and financing of community drama and pageants, the finding of characters for definite parts, the proper relation of episodes, musical accompaniments, costuming, grouping, lighting and setting.